onap/archived-cli/docs/user_guide.rst

 NOTE: Profiles are not limited to set only credentials, you can set any frequently using common arguments, which are listed in command help.

+NOTE: For setting service specific parameters, use in the form of <service-name>:<param-name>=<param-value>.
+For example, following setting will be used only for aai service:

+a.    set aai:host-url=<aai-url>

+b.    set aai:host-username=AAI

+c.    set aai:host-pasword=AAI

 4. You can override these stored arguments by providing them as arguments directly while running the CLI.